davidbeechey/blog.davidbeechey.com/README.md

-# davidbeechey.com
+# blog.davidbeechey.com

-This is the source code for my personal website.
+This is the source code for my personal blog.

 Built with Astro and Tailwind CSS.